Badminton Horse Trials Entries 2025 revealed

 The three members of Britain's victorious Olympic team in Paris last year are entered; reigning European champions, Ros Canter and Lordships Graffalo, winners of Badminton in 2023, will be aiming to add another Badminton victory to Olympic team gold and the 2024 Burghley crown.

-World number one, Tom McEwen brings his Paris 2024 horse JL Dublin along with the former Piggy March mount, Brookfield Quality while Laura Collett, the Paris 2024 individual bronze medallist and Badminton winner in 2022, has the two mares Bling and Hester entered.
+World number one, Tom McEwen brings his Paris 2024 horse JL Dublin along with the former Piggy March mount, Brookfield Quality (with both horses also entered at Kentucky) while Laura Collett, the Paris 2024 individual bronze medallist and Badminton winner in 2022, has the two mares Bling and Hester entered.

 The reigning World Champion Yasmin Ingham will also make her Badminton debut riding Rehy DJ while Oliver Townend will be a hot contender, with the exciting mare Cooley Rosalent, already a winner at this level at Kentucky last year, plus the 18-year-old Ballaghmor Class, one of the all-time equine greats with an extraordinary record at five-star level.